Back to news

 TL;DR

-TL;DR: Pi Coding Agent from Inflection AI brings conversational AI to coding with a unique approach.
-We tested it against Claude Code and Cursor to see if it lives up to the hype.
+TL;DR: Pi Coding Agent from Inflection AI takes a conversational approach to coding.
+We ran it against Claude Code and Cursor to see if it holds up.

 Key takeaways

-• Pi Coding Agent Review: The Real Claude Code Competitor: **TL;DR:** Pi Coding Agent takes a different approach from Claude Code, it's conversational where Claude is plan-driven.
+• Pi Coding Agent Review: The Real Claude Code Competitor: Pi Coding Agent Review: The Real Claude Code Competitor **TL;DR:** Pi Coding Agent takes a different approach from Claude Code, it's conversational where Claude is plan-driven.

-• Conversational Approach: The pitch for Pi rests on conversation.
+• Conversational Approach: Conversational Approach The pitch for Pi rests on conversation.

-• vs Claude Code: The table below reflects how the two have been pitched against each other.
+• vs Claude Code: vs Claude Code The table below reflects how the two have been pitched against each other.

-• Pros and Cons: Best conversational experience: No team governance features Explains reasoning clearly: Less powerful for large refactors Adapts to your style: Session-only persistence Good value at $20/mo: Smaller ecosystem Fast responses: Limited IDE integration
+• Pros and Cons: Pros and Cons Best conversational experience No team governance features Explains reasoning clearly Less powerful for large refactors Adapts to your style Session-only persistence Good value at $20/mo

 Pi Coding Agent Review: The Real Claude Code Competitor